Vector35/blob_extractor/README.md

 sudo apt-get install libmagic1
 ```

-2. Install the dependency Python packages for the Python version in use by Binary Ninja.
+2. Clone the repository into the Binary Ninja `plugins` directory (or install from the Binary Ninja plugin manager)

 ```
-pip3 install unblob python-magic
+git clone git@github.com:Vector35/blob_extractor.git ~/.binaryninja/plugins/blob_extractor
 ```

-3. Clone the repository into the Binary Ninja `plugins` directory
+3. Install the dependency Python packages for the Python version in use by Binary Ninja.
+These packages should be
+installed from the `requirements.txt` file, included in the plugin repository.

 ```
-git clone git@github.com:Vector35/blob_extractor.git "~/.binaryninja/plugins/blob_extractor"
+cd ~/.binaryninja/plugins/blob_extractor
+pip3 install -r requirements.txt
 ```

 ### Windows